Editorial Standards

 Tax Payments, Credits, and How the IRS Applies Them

 Bring W‑2 and 1099 statements that show withholding, plus proof of estimated and prior payments.
 On 1040‑C, those amounts reduce what you need to pay at the TAC.
 Refundable and nonrefundable credits follow the same rules you will apply on your annual return.
-If payments exceed the expected tax, you can request a refund or apply it to next year.
+If payments exceed the expected tax, the overpayment shown on line 32 is refunded only when you file your final annual return for the tax year, not on the 1040‑C itself.
 If you owe, plan to pay before you leave unless the IRS determines collection is not at risk.

 Important Form 1040‑C is not the last word.
 When you file your annual return, you reconcile the year with actual forms.
 The tax you paid with 1040‑C becomes a credit on that final return.